agschwender/pilbox/README.md

 When running via Vagrant, the application is automatically started via [Supervisor](http://supervisord.org/).
 The Vagrant setup runs the application behind [Nginx](http://nginx.org/) which caches the output via [Varnish](https://www.varnish-cache.org/).

-If access the application via Vagrant, you will need to determine virtual machine's IP address.
+If accessing the application via Vagrant, you will need to determine the virtual machine's IP address.

     $ vagrant ssh
     $ /sbin/ifconfig -a